 It is particularly important that you localize the critical “moments of truth”, which among other things, are associated with the top and bottom lines.
 The employee experience must thus be measured across the whole employee journey, right from “I hear about the organization”, “I apply for a job” and until “I am stopping and becoming an alumni”.

 We also find that it is very common that insights from a measured contact point remain with HR and are far too rarely shared with the other managers or responsible individuals who could actually use them to improve aspects of their day-to-day work.
 If surveys are performed on the onboarding process of new employees, it is naturally critical for future improvements and management’s development that the insights from this contact point are shared with the managers and not just HR.

 The important balance between insights and action

 Our experience is that you cannot assume that the various recipients of insights at your company know how to convert the ongoing insights into initiatives and action.
 At the same time, we know that this process, where the insights are turned into action, is critical for good a employee experience and for your surveys to have the desired effect.
-If you decided to increase your survey frequency, it is critical that you also demonstrate to the employees that action is continuously being taken on the basis of the insights.
+If you decided to increase your survey frequency and listen more frequently to your employees, it is critical that you also demonstrate to the employees that action is continuously being taken on the basis of the insights.